How to demonstrate your assertiveness in the workplace

 Assertiveness is the skill to communicate in a strong and collected manner, that helps get your point across in a non-threatening and non-aggressive manner.
 What it isn’t, is bawling out colleagues, put-downs or generally not being a person that people want to work with!

 Where aggressiveness is ‘do it my way’, and passiveness is ‘do it your way’, assertive people are asking ‘what is the best way to approach this’.

-Unfortunately, it’s a skill that is rarely taught in school or university, instead cropping up as self-help books or professional development courses at a later date in your career.
+Unfortunately, it’s a skill that is rarely taught in school or university, instead, it tends to crop up in professional development courses at a later date in your career.
 But, you can be assertive - right now.

 1. Great posture communicates confidence.
 Get rid of those hunched shoulders and eyes off the floor!
 You want to be sitting or standing straight, and crossed arms are a no-no.